Better Me

 What exactly is a nasal fracture?

 Any crack in the bone or cartilage (the part that gives your nose shape) is considered a fractured, or broken, nose.
-The cartilage includes the septum or the wall inside your nose that divides the nostrils.
+The cartilage includes the nasal septum or the wall inside your nose that divides the nostrils.

 “Keep in mind that your nose is made mostly made of cartilage,” said David Chen, MD, a facial plastic surgeon and ear, nose and throat specialist with Banner Health in Tucson, AZ.
 “Even if you don’t break the bones of the nose, the cartilage can still be fractured, which can lead to further issues like a deviated septum.
 This can cause a blockage in your nasal airway unless it’s corrected with surgery.”